Gaurav-Kushwaha-1225/NeurIPS-Open-Polymer-Prediction-2025/README.md

 1. **Trust Your CV**: Strong CV performance is usually the best predictor of final performance
 2. **Avoid Last-Minute Changes**: Stick to your best-validated approach rather than making strategy changes under pressure
 3. **Discussion Forum Caution**: While community discussions provide valuable insights, they can also lead to overthinking and poor decisions
-4. **Overfitting Paranoia**: Fear of public leaderboard overfitting can be more harmful than the overfitting itself

 ## Conclusion